darrenjkt/docker_images/README.md

 2. Pytorch - Python 3.8 with Pytorch
 3. Tensorflow - Python 3.8 with Tensorflow (to be added)

-## ROS
+## ROS Melodic
-1. ROS with RViz - Builds a catkin workspace upon entering.
-Can open RViz/rqt windows from within docker
+1. Catkin_ws - Built on barebones ubuntu18.04 image, runs as root.
+Creates catkin_ws and builds/sources it upon running the container
+2. Cuda_cudnn - Built on different nvidia/cuda images to run perception algorithms that use Pytorch/Tensorflow in a ros framework